mgsloan/css-overlap/readme.md

 > Uncaught DOMException: Failed to read the 'cssRules' property from
 > 'CSSStyleSheet': Cannot access rules

-This is due to recent chrome having CORS restrictions for reading CSS info from JS.
+This is due to recent chrome CORS restrictions for reading CSS info from JS.
 If you serve `css-overlaps.js` from your development server, it has good chances of working with the CSS from the server.